hmchen47/DataScience/Notes/p01-Bayesian.md

 ## 3.4 Exchangeability and parametric modelling

 + Exchangeability
-  + the rules of probability could be derived from more basic ideas of relational behavior
+  + the rules of probability able to be derived from more basic ideas of relational behavior
   + deriving the idea of i.i.d. variables and prior distributions of parameters from the more basic subjective judgement
   + a formal expression of the idea that no systematic reason to distinguish the individual variables $Y_1, \dots, Y_n$ (similar but not identical)
   + exchangeable: the probability of $Y_1, \dots, Y_n$ assigned to any set of potential outcomes, $p(y_1, \dots, y_n)$, unaffected by permutations of the labels attached to the variables